jjandoc/jade.mode/README.md

 # NOTE: This is the Coda 2 version of the mode.
 For Coda 1.x please refer to the [original version](https://github.com/aaronmccall/jade.mode).

-# jade.mode
+# pug.mode

-jade.mode is a jade syntax definition for Coda 2.
-It is not complete, but it is useful.
-Please fork, make suggestions or otherwise help as you see fit.
+pug.mode is a pug, formerly known as "jade", syntax definition for Coda 2.
+This is a fork of the [jade.mode repo](https://github.com/aaronmccall/jade.mode) and really just swaps any instance of "jade" with "pug".

 ### Installation

-Simply check out this repo into either `~/Library/Application Support/Coda 2/Modes` as jade.mode and you're set!
+Simply check out this repo into either `~/Library/Application Support/Coda 2/Modes` as pug.mode and you're set!

 ## Features
 * Updated for Coda 2